MjdMahasneh/Object_Tracking_using_YOLO_and_Feature_Matching/README.md

 > 🛠️ This is a **custom tracker**, inspired by Deep SORT, but built from scratch—no external ReID models or Deep SORT components.

+This approach recycles feature embeddings from YOLO's backbone, eliminating the need for a dedicated network to extract appearance features (like in DeepSort Tracking), and therefore reducing overhead!

+Here is a side-by-side comparison of approach (left) with YOLO's default tracker (right).
+Overall, the tracking enhances re-idtentification of objects compared to baseline.

 ![results](/materials/screenshot.png)

 ![Object Tracking](/materials/tracking_flowchart.png)